elenaferga/conformal-models/README.md

 - `redshift_remapping.py`: file that contains all the conformally transformed distances.
 This can be used when we are able to constrain rdrag.
 - `redshift_remapping_pantheon.py`: file that contains all the conformally transformed distances.
 This can be used for SNIa, where rdrag and Ha0 cannot be constrained (we need Cepehids or CMB as callibrators)
 - `redshift_remapping_DESI.py`: file that contains all the conformally transformed distances.
-This can be used for BAO distance,s where we can constrain rdrag*Ha0, but not rdrag or Ha0 independently.
+This can be used for BAO distances, where we can constrain rdrag*Ha0, but not rdrag or Ha0 independently.

 ### **2. data/** 📊